 Wheatley’s life is one of nuance and adventure, but after travelling the world – after the grime period he had a ten year stint in India – he now feels at home in Bow, where he lives.
 ‘The feeling I get now from this community, like the guys from Cafe East, is incredible.’
 The knack Wheatley had for slipping into otherwise inaccessible places to get the remarkable shots which adorn his collection, born out of his unorthodox approach to life, is something he’s grateful for.

 After many enriching years on the road, documenting the lives of interesting folk while also gaining myriad life experiences himself, Wheatley reflects on his years as an outsider: ‘Do I regret that I never fitted in?
 Absolutely not.
 At school I was always told I wasn’t normal, and it used to trouble me at the time.
 What is normal?
-Normal for my contemporaries at school meant either a job at their dad’s firm, a career as a merchant banker or a corporate lawyer – a life which I don’t believe is that interesting.
+For some it means being a merchant banker or a corporate lawyer – a life that I don’t believe is that interesting.
 If that’s what normal is, I’m glad I’m an outsider.
 I’ve been very blessed.’